 Description: Monomoy, once a peninsula about eight miles long reaching southward from Chatham at the elbow of Cape Cod, has now been split by erosion and storms into two islands known as North and South Monomoy.
-The constantly shifting sands of South Monomoy have placed about a mile between the lighthouse and the shore, leading Monomoy Light to be compared to a “minaret in the Sahara.”
+The constantly shifting sands of South Monomoy have placed about a mile between the lighthouse and the shore, leading Monomoy Lighthouse to be compared to a “minaret in the Sahara.”

-With Nantucket Sound to the west, and the frigid Atlantic Ocean to the east, dangerous “rips” where the two come together over shallow shoals and bars have led to a number of shipwrecks, and earned it the ancient French name of Cape Malabar—the “Cape of Evil Bars.”
+With Nantucket Sound to the west, and the frigid Atlantic Ocean to the east, dangerous “rips” where the two bodies of water come together over shallow shoals and bars have led to a number of shipwrecks, and earned Monomoy the ancient French name of Cape Malabar—the “Cape of Evil Bars.”
 “There is no other part of the world, perhaps,” wrote, the director of the United States Coast and Geodetic Survey in 1869, “where tides of such very small rise and fall are accompanied by such strong currents running far out to sea.”

 There were residents of Whitewash Village known as wreckers, who enjoyed another bounty from the sea.
 Wreckers prayed for (and some even tried to cause) shipwrecks, which they would quickly strip.
 Although the incidence of wrecks was high, the loss of life was low.